 - Site Lead

 The import file spec incorporates up to 5 Race Code fields, each of which references the corresponding ethnicity code table.
 If your SIS used a difference Race Code or, perhaps, your extract pulls out codes that do not match the Ethnicity Code table in Illuminate, you may be required to create Transformations either via the extract or within the Illuminate Data Tools.
-For more on reporting Race/Ethnicity, Click Here.
-To start your validation, follow the below directions to identify the Ethnicity Code Table.
+For more on reporting Race/Ethnicity, see the guide Data Requirements for Key Subgroup Reporting Features.
+To start your validation, follow the steps below:

-- Next, click in the open dropdown and type in Ethnicity.
+2. Click the dropdown and type in Ethnicity.
 Select Ethnicity from the dropdown and click Load.

 Once you have confirmed you are using the appropriate Ethnicity Codes, you can begin the process of Race Code validation for all of your students.
 There will be 3 reports to check.
 The first provides an aggregate total # of students per race (or two or more races), the second identifies any students who do not have any race identified, and the third provides a student list report that can be filtered by race, thus enabling you to view students by race.
 As always, this should be considered a comparison between your existing SIS data.